kevinmfox/aws-sso-with-keycloak/README.md

 ## Warnings
 I use a password of 'password' everywhere for this.
 Obviously if you're going to do anyting _real_ with this environment, review everything and make it _production ready_.

+Additionally, the Security Group, while it does restrict the ports, does allow everyone (0.0.0.0/0) to _hit_ those ports.

 None of the below is inherently destructive, but there is a point where you modify AWS IAM Identity Center's Identity source.
 If you're in an existing environment and blindly change identity sources, that could be a bad thing.
 As always, understand what you're running in any of your environments...even if it's just for testing.

 # Walkthrough